-You can use these tickets or cards on the bus, metro, RER (the long distance metro for the airport, Disney, Versailles...) within the Paris city limits, and the funicular in Montmartre.
+You can use these tickets or cards on the metro, RER (the long distance metro for Disney, Versailles...), and the funicular in Montmartre (note - there are different tickets for the buses and trams).
 You insert the paper ticket in the turnstile or pass your plastic card over the contactless reader at the metro turnstile or bus entrance.
 Make sure you keep the ticket on you until you completely exit the metro system.

 There can be controls, where you'll need to show your ticket or you will be fined.
-Once you exit, throw your paper tickets away so they won't get mixed up with the unused ones.
-Sometimes in the RER you will need to run your same ticket through various turnstiles to get the train.
+Sometimes in the RER you will need to use your card at various turnstiles to get the train.